simiyu-samuel/SERIAL-SMS-READER/README.md

 ## Features

 - Reads SMS messages from a configured SMS source.
+(Source example is a modem with a sim card)
 - Parses M-Pesa transaction messages using regular expressions.
 - Filters out non-M-Pesa messages.
 - Stores parsed transaction data in a database, preventing duplicate entries.